What you are required to do

 • The majority of instructions are referred by solicitors or other relevant persons under the Money Laundering Regulations, who are obliged to conduct their own Customer Due Diligence and therefore provide a first line of defence in assessing risk.

-The most relevant area of risk is commonly referred to by the Government as “professional enablers” - where independent legal professionals are complicit, knowingly or unknowingly, in facilitating the laundering of money, by:
+The most relevant area of risk is commonly referred to by the Government as “professional enablers” - The NRA defines a professional enabler as “an individual or organisation that is providing professional services that enable criminality.
+Their behaviour is deliberate, reckless, improper, dishonest and/or negligent through a failure to meet their professional and regulatory obligations.”- where independent legal professionals are complicit, knowingly or unknowingly, can facilitate the laundering of money, by:

 • helping to create complexity such as setting up networks of corporate structures to acquire illicit funds and provide anonymity for the criminal;